 The Bathurst Manor Neighbourhood is a residential area with local and collector streets and destinations such as schools and parks.
 Most streets in the neighbourhood are approximately eight metres, which is not wide enough for two-way travel and dedicated bike lanes.

-On-street shared lane markings and signage are planned in the Bathurst Manor neighbourhood where people cycling and driving share the roadway.
+On-street shared lane markings and signage were installed in the Bathurst Manor neighbourhood where people cycling and driving share the roadway.
 These markings improve road user awareness and help people cycling with navigation.
 There are no impacts to motor vehicle lanes or parking.

 • Overbrook Place from Dufferin Street to Maxwell Street